-When most people think of film in the 70s, they think of a time of innovation, upheaval, and experimentation.
+When most people think of cinema in the '70s, they think of a time of innovation, upheaval, and experimentation.
 And indeed, it was.
-But the 70s was also the decade that introduced the first generation of film-weaned filmmakers.
-Directors, producers, and writers who grew up watching movies.
+But the '70s was also the decade which introduced the first generation of film-weaned filmmakers; directors, producers, and writers who grew up watching movies.

-Wholly uninterested in the experimental exploration of film’s potential as an art form or means of creative expression, this new breed of nostalgia-prone, rear-view-fixated filmmakers – many of them former movie critics or film scholars – not only seemed to have spent the entirety of their formative years in front of movie screens (and therefore devoid of actual insights or real-life experience to impart beyond those gleaned, secondhand, from movies); but when granted the opportunity to make films of their own, strove for no ambition loftier than to remake, revisit, and re-imagine the films that meant so much to them while growing up.
+Wholly uninterested in the experimental exploration of film’s potential as an art form or means of creative expression, this new breed of nostalgia-prone, rear-view-fixated filmmakers—many of them former movie critics or film scholars—not only seemed to have spent the entirety of their formative years in front of movie screens (suggesting, perhaps, a lack of actual, real-life-acquired insights to impart in their work beyond those gleaned, secondhand, from movies); but when granted the opportunity to make films of their own, strove for no ambition loftier than to remake, revisit, and re-imagine the films that meant so much to them while growing up.

-The legacy of such willfully arrested artistic development can certainly be seen today in Hollywood’s worrisome over-reliance on remakes and reboots, and the almost-surreal global dominance of mega-budget, adolescence-coddling comic book movies.
-But back in the day of the Auteur Theory, Nouvelle Vague and the New Hollywood, the regressive filmmaker was largely dismissed by serious cineastes.
+The legacy of such willfully arrested artistic development on today's Hollywood can most certainly be seen in the industry's worrisome over-reliance on remakes and reboots, and the almost-surreal global dominance of mega-budget, adolescence-coddling comic book movies.
+But back in the day of the Auteur Theory, Nouvelle Vague, and the New Hollywood; the regressive filmmaker was largely dismissed by so-called serious cineastes.
 Luckily for them, they were taken to the bosom of a moviegoing public growing weary of avant-garde filmmaking techniques, artsy pretensions, and non-linear storytelling.
-Indeed, in the wake of the 70s oil crisis, inflation, Vietnam and Watergate, many audiences found the notion of escaping into the romanticized idealization of the past to be a very appealing proposition.
+Indeed, in the wake of the '70s oil crisis, inflation, Vietnam, and Watergate, many audiences found the notion of escaping into the romanticized idealization of the past to be a very appealing proposition.